-This significantly improves the expressiveness of the gestures and user experience of smart speakers in various interaction scenarios, such as i) using continuous gesture commands, like zoom-in or turning a knob, to adjust the volume to a specific level. ii) sign language communication with no need to pre-define them for classification.
+This significantly improves the expressiveness of the gestures and user experience of smart speakers in various interaction scenarios, such as i) using continuous gesture commands, like zoom-in or turning a knob to adjust the volume to a specific level. ii) sign language communication without pre-defining gestures in training.

 Our system increases the level of detection granularity of acoustic sensing to enable articulated hand pose tracking of the subject by leveraging the existing speaker and microphones in the device.
 The key idea is to transform the device into an active sonar system.
 We play inaudible ultrasound chirps (Frequency Modulated Continuous Wave, FMCW) using a speaker and record the reflections using a co-located circular microphone array.
 By analyzing the time-of-flight in the signal reflected from the moving hand, we can 3D localize the 21 finger joints of the hand.